CDRT/mk_docs/docs/guides/lcsm/lcsm_top.md

-# Lenovo Device Management Module
+# Lenovo Client Scripting Module

 ## Overview

-The Lenovo Device Management Module is a PowerShell Module containing numerous cmdlets which provide useful information or simplified actions that can be leveraged in day to day management of Lenovo commercial PCs (ThinkPad, ThinkCentre, ThinkStation).
+The Lenovo Client Scripting Module is a PowerShell Module containing numerous cmdlets which provide useful information or simplified actions that can be leveraged in day to day management of Lenovo commercial PCs (ThinkPad, ThinkCentre, ThinkStation).

-The Lenovo Device Management Module requires 64-bit PowerShell v5.1 or higher and runs on Windows 10 and Windows 11.
+The Lenovo Client Scripting Module requires 64-bit PowerShell v5.1 or higher and runs on Windows 10 and Windows 11.

 ??? note "What's New"

-    ### November 1, 2024:  Version 1.2.0
+    ### November 7, 2024:  Version 2.0.0

+    - Changed name to Lenovo.Client.Scripting to avoid confusion with Lenovo Device Manager product and to provide consistency with other PowerShell modules.
+The version is reset 1.0.0.
+This version supersedes all prior versions of the Lenovo Device Management Module (LDMM).
+Prior versions of LDMM should be removed from devices.

     - Added new cmdlet Get-LnvBiosInfo and Find-LnvBiosInfo which return an object containing details about the BIOS for the running device or device specified by Machine Type or BIOS code, respectively.